braindef/word-stats/readme.txt

 * 50 - 60: Technical texts (red)
 * over 60: Specialist texts / research / dissertations (purple)

+Each index uses a different algorithm:
+* ARI is based on word length and words per sentence.
+* CLI is based on characters per 100 words, excluding non-word characters, and sentences per 100 words
+* LIX is based on average words between pauses (periods, colons, semicolons, etc.) and average words longer than 6 characters.

+Check [http://en.wikipedia.org/wiki/Readability_test](http://en.wikipedia.org/wiki/Readability_test) for more information.

 **Why other common tests aren't included?**

-These three tests don't rely on syllable counting, which is a bit more complicated and language dependent.
+These three indexes don't rely on syllable counting, which is a bit more complicated and language dependent.

-**How accurate are the tests?**
+**How accurate are the indexes?**

 Word Stats uses simple algorithms.
 For fairly ordinary English texts they will closely match human counting; for example, the algorithm for Coleman-Liau produces the same result for the example piece in the Wikipedia article.
 The margin of error will be greater for short pieces with dashes and apostrophes or in other languages, but they should be still good indicators.

-**Do the tests really reflect how easy is the text?**
+**Do the indexes really reflect how easy is the text?**

 They try to reflect how easy the text is to read.
 You can write an article about relativity in simple English and it will be rated as low level.

-= About the live stats =

 **Why the live counters seem to lag?**

 The calculations are refreshed every 5 seconds.

-**How does Word Stats pick the relevant keywords?**
+**How does Word Stats pick the relevant keywords for the live stats?**

 It shows any keyword that appears at least three times and at least 1/5 times the top keyword.
 Words blacklisted in the settings page are excluded.

 Post tags can be counted optionally as keywords.
 They are added when the post is loaded.
 If you add new tags, save the post and reload it.

-= About the counting algorithm =

-**Why the live word count doesn't match the saved stats?**

-The live count uses the JavaScript regex engine (ECMA-262), while the saved stats uses PHP's Perl Compatible Regular Expressions.
-Also the JavaScript code uses the browser to strip HTML tags, while the PHP code uses an internal function.
-There are small differences on how they process the text.

-**The word counts don't include all public post types**

-'Attachment', 'nav_menu_item' and 'revision' are excluded.

-= About the statistics displays =

 **The anchors for the total word counts in the dashboard are blank**